What is Workload?

-The designing of workload comprises of various calculations but the ultimate aim is to achieve the desired goal in various terms.
-These terms could be the number of users, transactions per seconds, hits per second, throughput etc. Workload model helps to design a predictable (stress test), repeatable (regression load test), scalable (stress/breakpoint test) and sustainable (endurance test) scenario.
+The designing of the workload comprises various calculations but the ultimate aim is to achieve the desired goal in various terms.
+These terms could be the number of users, transactions per second, hits per second, throughput etc. The workload model helps to design a predictable (stress test), repeatable (regression load test), scalable (stress/breakpoint test) and sustainable (endurance test) scenario.
 Before designing a workload model, it is important to collect all the relevant information which helps to create an effective workload model.
 Such information is available in the Performance Test Plan.

-The first thing to check is how many types of test are mentioned in the performance test plan?
+The first thing to check is how many types of tests are mentioned in the performance test plan.
 Each type will have a separate workload model.
 For example, the user count in the load test is lesser than the user load in the stress test.
-Hence both will have separate workload model or scenario.
+Hence both will have separate workload models or scenarios.

 Now, collect the respective metrics for all the identified scenarios.
-List of workload metrics is:
+The list of workload metrics is: